kevinkarl22/jFullPageScroller/README.md

 `Note: The next part is not optional and must be set.`

 Inside the `<body>` tag again, create a parent div/section tag or any html container tag you preferred.
-You must add a `jfps-section-container` attribute in tag.
+You must add a `jfps-section-container` attribute in this tag.

 For example:
 ```html